neuroqudit/pykoppu/README.md

 *   **Memory Manager**: Loads matrices and tensors (J, h, C) received from the user into the FPGA/Microcontroller fast access memory.
 *   **I/O Manager**: Coordinates synchronous data flow with the HAL, ensuring feedback loop latency remains deterministic.

-## 7. The SDK: pypobit
+## 7. The SDK: pykoppu

 The Python library that allows users to define problems at a high level and choose the execution backend.

 *   **Modules**:
-    *   `pypobit.problem`: Classes for problem definition (MaxCut, Knapsack, SAT).
+    *   `pykoppu.problem`: Classes for problem definition (MaxCut, Knapsack, SAT).
-    *   `pypobit.compiler`: Translates the problem to BioASM.
+    *   `pykoppu.compiler`: Translates the problem to BioASM.
-    *   `pypobit.backend`: Manages connection to the pobit.io cloud.
+    *   `pykoppu.backend`: Manages connection to the koppu.io cloud.

 **Usage Example (MAX-CUT Problem):**